geiszla/rlhf/README.md

 ### Setting up WSL (recommended for Windows)

 1. Set up [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)
-1. Open WSL command line and clone the repo using it (to a path NOT starting with `/mnt/`) instead of using a Windows command prompt of PowerShell.
+1. Open WSL command line and clone the repo using it (to a path NOT starting with `/mnt/`) instead of using a Windows command prompt or PowerShell.
 This will make the development environment faster.
 1. Add `export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2}'):0` to your shell profile (e.g., to the end of `~/.bashrc` or `~/.zshrc` or similar) to enable WSL to open windows and display GUIs.
 1. If you are using VSCode, run `code .` inside the project directory to open it (or if you've opened the project before, you can access it from `File -> Open Recent`).
 See [Open a WSL project in Visual Studio Code](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode#open-a-wsl-project-in-visual-studio-code) for more details.
 1. Do all further setup inside the WSL command line or from the terminal of VSCode opened from WSL.

 ### Installing dependencies

-1. Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (Anaconda also works, but is not necessary)
+1. Install [Micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html) (Mamba, Anaconda, or Miniconda also works, but is not necessary)
-   - To install it in WSL, see the [instructions here](https://dev.to/sfpear/miniconda-in-wsl-3642)
-1. Navigate to the project directory, then run `conda create --name ml_project --file conda-<linux/osx>-64.lock` (replace `<linux/osx>` with your OS) to create the Anaconda environment.
+1. Navigate to the project directory, then run `mamba create --name ml_project --file conda-<linux/osx>-64.lock` (replace `<linux/osx>` with your OS) to create the Mamba environment.
-1. Run `conda activate ml_project` to activate the virtual environment.
+1. Run `mamba activate ml_project` to activate the virtual environment.
 1. Run `poetry install` in the project directory to install dependencies of the project.
 1. To install MuJoCo, follow the [instructions in the GitHub repo](https://github.com/openai/mujoco-py/#install-mujoco).
 1. Add `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:~/.mujoco/mujoco210/bin` to your shell profile and start a new shell to make MuJoCo discoverable.
-1. Make sure all the required libraries are installed by running `sudo apt install gcc libosmesa6-dev libgl1-mesa-glx libglfw3 patchelf`
+1. Make sure all the required libraries are installed by running `sudo apt install gcc libosmesa6-dev libgl1 libglfw3 patchelf`
 1. If you don't have `ffmpeg` installed yet, [install it on your system](https://ffmpeg.org/download.html) or run `pip install imageio-ffmpeg` to install it in the project locally.
 1. Run `pre-commit install` to install pre-commit hooks (they will run some checks before each commit to the repo).

 ### Setting up VSCode (recommended)

 1. Install and open [VSCode](https://code.visualstudio.com/download)
-1. Install these VSCode extensions (by searching for them on the extensions tab): `charliermarsh.ruff`, `njpwerner.autodocstring`, `visualstudioexptteam.vscodeintellicode`, `ms-python.black-formatter`, `ms-python.isort`, `ms-python.vscode-pylance`, `ms-python.pylint`, `ms-python.python`, `kevinrose.vsc-python-indent`
+1. Install these VSCode extensions (by searching for them on the extensions tab): `charliermarsh.ruff`, `njpwerner.autodocstring`, `visualstudioexptteam.vscodeintellicode`, `ms-python.black-formatter`, `ms-python.isort`, `ms-python.vscode-pylance`, `ms-python.pylint`, `ms-python.python`, `kevinrose.vsc-python-indent`, `tamasfe.even-better-toml`
-1. Open the command palette, choose `Python: Select Interpreter`, then select the virtual environment created by Anaconda.
+1. Open the command palette, choose `Python: Select Interpreter`, then select the virtual environment created by Micromamba.
-   *Note: If the desired environment is not in the list, you can find the location of the environments by running `conda env list`, then add the interpreter as a new entry.*
+   *Note: If the desired environment is not in the list, you can find the location of the environments by running `mamba env list`, then add the interpreter as a new entry.*
 1. Start a new terminal.
 VSCode will automatically activate the selected environment.

 *Note: for now VSCode does not use the selected interpreter for Git commands (see [issue](https://github.com/microsoft/vscode-python/issues/10165)), so you need to create commits from changes that contain Python code from the command line (pre-commit hooks need to run from the right Python environment).*

 ### Without VSCode

-1. Run `conda activate ml_project` to activate the Anaconda environment.
+1. Run `mamba activate ml_project` to activate the Mamba environment.
 1. It's recommended to set up the extensions in your IDE equivalent to those listed above in the VSCode setup section for a more convenient development.

 ## Managing dependencies